asawaric/Newbie/Python_Intro/Teaser/Python_Teaser_on_Prabability_and_Statistics.md

 2. From the above exercise, can you find a relation between the number of die throws and the number of possible outcomes of these throws?

 3. How many possible die throw outcomes are there if you threw *n* dice simultaneously?
-Write a pseudocode to solve this problem.
+Write a pseudocode to solve this problem?

 4. Implement this pseudocode in Python using only standard Python functions.
 Do not import any of the Python modules to solve this problem.

 5. Do this exercise for generating all possible outcomes of different number of dice throw.

-6. What is the biggest number of dice for which you can generate all possible outcomes?
+6. What is the biggest number of dice for which you can generate possible outcomes?

 ### Exercise 2: Finding unique sums of die throws.